leslieDLcy/stoexsim/README.md

 ## Functionalities in short
-StoEXSIM is:

 - [x] A CLI interface facilitating the use of stochastic finite fault model;
 - [x] Aleatoric uncertainty on the region-specific parameters

 ## how *stochastic* the simulations are ?

 Though bearing the name "*the stochastic method*" for a while, Boore's implementation[^1] is not the only stochastic implementation in simulating ground motions of certainty earthquake scenarios.
 It is, however, more appropritely referred to as *stochastic source method*[^2].
+A standard implementation, shown below, will consider random slip distribution and hypocenter location, coupled with random phase in generating time series.

 ```shell
 $ "mechanism=N;depth=10;Mw=6.5;Repi=10; csh do_exsim.csh $mechanism $depth $Mw $Repi"